vimalgrace/goat_robotics_interview/README.md

+# This is a GUI Based Food Delivery Robot

-## Open three terminals and source the three terminals using the below commmand
+## Open three terminals and source the three terminals using the below command

 ### source goat_ws/install/setup.bash